Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 # And now everything is broken.

 Then it starts getting problematic if I want to write a system-wide script that uses Python 3.4.
-As your sysem administrator I ship Python 3.4 in `/usr/bin/python3`, and my script has the shebang `#!/usr/bin/env python3`.
+As your system administrator I ship Python 3.4 in `/usr/bin/python3`, and my script has the shebang `#!/usr/bin/env python3`.

 But you were not happy with Python 3.4, you wanted these sweet [asynchronous